arybach/mlops-metaflow/README.md

 ![Alt text](image-8.png)

 .github/workflows/deploy_model.yml
-will deploy xgboost model to AWS Lambda from WANDB registry and linear regression model from Metfalow artifcats (as an example)
+will deploy xgboost model to AWS Lambda from WANDB registry and linear regression model from Metfalow artifacts (as an example)

 Adding versioning to mlops-nutrients/model bucket would make this more robust